In and around the village

 There are many walking routes around the village, both to the North and the South.
 The Wales Coastal Path follows the old Drovers road high above the village.
 Start the Village section at Ffordd Coleg (next to the pub) and ascend into the hills.
 Follow the waymarkers along the route and be amazed at the Spectacular Views.

 There are often events going on in Y Ganolfan, our Community Centre.
 Watch out for them on the front page.
 Everyone is welcome, visitors and residents alike.
-A list of regular weekly events can be found here.
+A list of regular, weekly events can be seen here.

 Take a ride on the Cambrian Coast train.
-A day ticket is very good value allowing you to explore the coast from Machynlleth to Pwllheli for a whole day, getting on and off as you please.
+A day ticket is very good value allowing you to explore the coast from Machynlleth to Pwhelli for a whole day, getting on and off as you please.
 Spectacular scenery and a great day out with no driving round those winding roads.
-Pay on the train and don’t forget to wave at the driver as Llwyngwril is a request stop and tell the conductor where you wish to alight on the return journey”.
+Pay on the train and don’t forget to wave at the driver as Llwyngwril is a request stop.

 Surfing, fishing and rock pooling are popular pastimes from the beach as well as the more traditional activities.

-The village boasts many old and ancient buildings including : Bwthyn Gwyn, the first house in the village dated c1600 The Garthangharad Hotel dates from 1736, The ancient church at Llangelynin, the second oldest in Wales dates from the 16th Century.
+The village boasts many old and ancient buildings including : Bwthyn Gwyn, The first house in the village dated …….
+The Garthangharad Hotel dates from 1736, The ancient church at Llangelynin, the second oldest in Wales dates from the 16th Century.
 The Church of St Celynnin in the village dated 1842.